kangclzjc/grove/docs/proposals/375-scheduler-backend-framework/README.md

 #### Single Backend Per Deployment in Phase1

-**Limitation**: Grove can only be configured with one scheduler backend per deployment.
+**Limitation**: In the initial implementation, Grove can only be configured with one scheduler backend per deployment.
 Users cannot mix schedulers for different workloads within the same Grove installation.

 **Mitigation**: This is acceptable for most use cases as clusters typically standardize on a single scheduler.
 Users requiring multiple schedulers can run separate Grove installations with different configurations in different clusters.